kashirin-alex/swc-db/docs/use/thriftclient/README.md

 |2|counter_cells|[```CellsCounter```](#typedef-cellscounter)|The Cells, defined as Cell items in a list-container |default||
 |3|serial_cells|[```CellsSerial```](#typedef-cellsserial)|The Serial Cells, defined as CellSerial items in a list-container |default||

-### Struct: CCell
+### Struct: CCellPlain
-The Column Cell for results on Columns of scan
+The Plain column type Cell for results on Columns of scan

 | Key | Field | Type | Description | Requiredness | Default value |
 | --- | --- | --- | --- | --- | --- |